NGC 959

 NGC 959 is a spiral galaxy in the northern constellation of Triangulum.
-It was discovered on November 9, 1876, by French astronomer Édouard Stephan.
+It was discovered on 9 November 1876 by French astronomer Édouard Stephan.
 This galaxy is located at a distance of 36 million light years and is receding with a heliocentric radial velocity of 596 km/s.
 It is a member of the NGC 1023 Group of galaxies.

 The morphological class of this galaxy is Sdm:, indicating it is a spiral (S) with disorganized, irregular arms and no central bulge (dm).
 The ':' suffix indicates some uncertainty about the classification.
 It has a visual magnitude of 12.4.
-The galactic plane is inclined at an angle of 50° to the line of sight from the Earth, giving it an elliptical profile with the major axis aligned along a position angle of 65°.
+The galactic plane is inclined at an angle of 50° to the plane of the sky, giving it an elliptical profile with the major axis aligned along a position angle of 65°.
 The size of the D25 ellipse (where the brightness of the galaxy drops to magnitude 25) is 2.3 × 1.4 arcminutes.

 When images of NGC 959 are corrected for the effects of extinction from dust, a central bar feature can be discerned.
 The galaxy then shows a non-negligible bulge or central condensation, and may instead have a morphological type of SBcd.
 It displays a cuspy central density profile and bulge-like monotonic decrease in ellipticity toward the core.